-If you are able to see beyond those amazing looks of his, you will realise that Gojo Satoru’s insanely powerful cursed techniques a.k.a Infinity and Limitless can be a bit difficult to wrap your head around.
+If you are able to see beyond those amazing looks of his; you will realise that Gojo Satoru’s insanely powerful cursed technique a.k.a Limitless can be a bit difficult to wrap your head around.

 Gege Akutami, the genius one-eyed cyclops cat, has used some complex concepts of mathematics as the basis of Gojo’s powers.
 We shall try our best to break it down for you!!
 So what exactly is Limitless and Infinity?